 - Political and sectarian violence continues in Karachi.
-Hundreds of people have been killed this year as a result of escalating violence in the city.
+There has been a high death toll as a result of escalating violence in the city.
 We strongly advise you to reconsider your need to travel to Karachi.

 - We strongly advise you not to travel to FATA, Khyber-Pakhtunkhwa (including the Swat Valley and Peshawar), and Baluchistan due to the extremely dangerous security environment.
 If you are in these areas, you should consider leaving.

 - Security at the Australian High Commission in Islamabad has been strengthened and remains under constant review.
 Staff are advised to minimise their use of restaurants and international hotels and exercise increased vigilance and security awareness.
 They have also been advised to minimise their travel on Constitution Avenue in Islamabad due to the high concentration of potential terrorist targets.